majianjia/QingStation/doc/anemometer.md

 we can use an interpolated zero-crossing moment to increase the resolution.
 This method is also suggested by [Lau's blog](https://www.dl1glh.de/ultrasonic-anemometer.html#advancement).

-This method requires a very stable zeroing of the raw signal which performed in the first step, preprocessing.
+This method requires a stable zeroing of the raw signal which performed in the first step, preprocessing.
 These offset for each channel were calibrated during the power-up, by measuring and averaging the signal without sending excitation.
 It takes around `1` second.